Our Leaders are Elected by Morons (a.k.a. “The Undecideds”)

 Let’s say there’s a stadium full of people.
 Someone gets on the loudspeaker and announces that everyone has just won a free dinner.
 The only stipulation is — everyone in the stadium must agree on what’s to be served.

 These are the people who will decide our future.
+The undecideds.

-I repeat.
-PLEASE.
 DON’T VOTE.
 STAY HOME.